 In a confused way – I am nothing if not a stumbler – Jesus began to speak clearly to me again.
 Something in my daughter – the unbelievable reality of her toes, her voice, her eyes, the way she fell asleep cradled in my arms – called me back to an intensity that had once been nearly fatal.
 The poems came back, and the prayers came back, and the longing to be alone and know God came back.

 That was a hard year!
 Chrisoula and I struggled in our marriage and we struggled learning how to be parents.
 A lot of things fell apart.
-We made some decisions, the consequences of which I wouldn’t wish on anyone.
+We made some decisions around work and where we lived, the consequences of which I wouldn’t wish on anyone.
 But the hard times passed.
 And we experienced their passing as a family.
 When it was over, we were new.
 We weren’t afraid.
 We were ready to be alive.

 In the ACIM Manual for Teachers there is a note about the three levels of teaching/learning relationships (M-3.5:1).
-Of particular relevance is the third level which reflects those lifelong relationships in which “each person is given a chosen learning partner who presents him with unlimited opportunities for learning.”
+Of particular relevance is the third level which reflects those lifelong relationships in which “each person is given a chosen learning partner who presents him with unlimited opportunities for learning” (M-3.5:6).

 In those lines, I recognize instantly what is holy about my experience of being both husband and father.
 It is not a hierarchical thing – it is not about authority.
 It is about being fully aware of gift of being both student and teacher.
 There is never a moment when my children are not teaching me.
 If you and I sat down for tea and scones and there were three scones, I would steal the third while you looked the other way.
-But with my children I wouldn’t even have to think about about going without.
+But with my children I wouldn’t dream of stealing that scone – it would be theirs, without question or condition.
 And you know what?
 They would take the scones and break off pieces for me!
 We would all be fed.
 And I would remember then that we are always being cared for, that we don’t have to worry about a thing because we are always being cared for Jesus.
 We are never not with God.